Moe520/NetnationInvoice/README.md

 ## Assumptions.

-The program expects your csv to be in the following format
+The program (for this example ) expects your csv to be in the following format

 PartnerID,partnerGuid,accountid,accountGuid,username,domains,itemname,plan,itemType,PartNumber,itemCount